 Each school or college at the UW defines its own approval “routing rules” to use with SAGE approvals.
 They indicate which unit level (division, department, dean) will need to review an application based on:

 - Any additional research personnel

 - The answers to certain compliance questions

-When the application is initially “completed” an automatic email notification is sent to the first reviewer(s), usually just the PI.
-If the PI is the person who completes the eGC1, upon completion, it is also automatically approved by the PI, in which case the next set of reviewers would be notified.
-After each group has indicated approval, the next group is notified.
+When the research team “completes” the application for the first time, SAGE sends an automatic email notification to the first reviewer(s).
+This is usually just the PI.
+If the PI is the person who completes the eGC1, then SAGE automatically marks it as approved by the PI.
+In that case, SAGE notifies the next set of reviewers.
+After each group of reviewers approves the eGC1, the system notifies the next group.

-Note: There are usually several reviewers defined for a unit, but only one reviewer needs to approve the application.
+Note: Generally, each unit designates several reviewers, but only one reviewer needs to approve the application.